Danishds0/dsattendencesystem/README.md

 **Note: Use Chrome, Mozilla Firefox for best view use 80% screen resolution.**

+##Functionalities
+* Login/ Register for Faculty using General or social account.
+* Forget Password
+* Add a Student
+* Take an Attendance
+* Update a Student Record
+* Search Attendance
+* Faculty Profile Form

 ## 🛠 Tech-Stack
 PYTHON, DJANGO, Javascript, HTML, CSS...